If a Loved-One Has Experienced Violence

 Allow the survivor to be in control of their healing.
 The urge to rescue them, protect them, or do everything for them is understandable.
-However, what you must remember is sexual assault strips the victim of power and control.
+However, what you must remember is sexual assault and interpersonal violence strip the victim of power and control.
 Returning power and control to the survivor is crucial for healing.
 Offer support, but allow the survivor to decide what options to take.

 Blame the perpetrator, not the victim.
 No matter where the survivor went, what they were doing, or who they were with, the survivor is NOT to blame.
 The details of the incident matter for helping a survivor heal, but not for portioning out blame.
 Try not to ask “why?” questions, instead focus on comments and questions that validate and do not minimize their experience such as, “No one deserves to be treated in that way” or “Whatever your feelings are right now, they are valid.”

 Separate your feelings about the victimization from concerns about other issues.
-If your family member is a victim of sexual assault you may learn unexpected details about their life.
+If your family member is a victim of sexual assault or interpersonal violence you may learn unexpected details about their life.
 You may discover they drink alcohol, consume other drugs, go to parties or engage in sexual activity.
 This new information may be difficult for the family of a survivor.
-Support the survivor’s healing around sexual assault first.
+Support the survivor’s healing first.
 Address other issues at a more appropriate time.
-(If/when you choose to discuss these other behaviors, separate the behaviors from the sexual assault, none of these behaviors cause sexual assault.)
+(If/when you choose to discuss these other behaviors, separate the behaviors from the sexual assault or interpersonal violence, none of these behaviors cause sexual assault or interpersonal violence.)

 Direct the survivor towards resources and support.
 Elon provides a number of campus resources for survivors of sexual assault.
 There are also resources in the local community.
 Safeline (336-278-3333) is Elon University’s 24-hour confidential resource for information, resources and response.
 Family members may call Safeline or contact one of Elon University’s confidential campus advocates for guidance and resources.
 If you prefer, you can also seek resources for your family member off campus.
 Visit our confidential support and advocacy page for more information on campus and community resources.